5050 Raffle – Why you should try it?

 Youth Off The Streets conducted a 5050 raffle to assist with the funding of their new Mobile Youth Centre.

 Their cash prize was a guaranteed minimum fixed amount of $2,000 to a maximum of $30,000.
 By capping their prize value at $30,000 a raffle permit was not required.
+This was done by restricting the number of tickets for sales.

 So the raffle winner would receive a minimum fixed cash amount of $2,000 or 50% of the gross ticket sales (to a maximum allowable value of $30,000).